OliPassey/GardenScraper/readme.txt

 ### INSTRUCTIONS ###

 1. Download files from github using the green download button at the top right of the page.
-	Select 'download zip' from the dropdown.
+	Select 'download zip' from the dropdown then extract the file after it has downloaded.

 2. Use the instructions from the link below to generate a consumer key and consumer secret for your WooCommerce shop https://docs.woocommerce.com/document/woocommerce-rest-api/#section-2